Ashish-Kumar-Dash/debtflow-prototype/README.md

 ## About This Prototype

-DebtFlow AI is a **conceptual demonstration** of how Fortune 100 logistics teams could move beyond spreadsheets into intelligent, structured debt recovery workflows [web:21][web:25].
+DebtFlow  is a **conceptual demonstration** of how Fortune 100 logistics teams could move beyond spreadsheets into intelligent, structured debt recovery workflows [web:21][web:25].
 This mock prototype focuses on showcasing the **user experience, interaction design, and AI-assisted guidance** rather than production-grade infrastructure.

 ---